 You can understand if the Clipping Indicators are active from the histogram.
 There are two triangles at the top of the histogram.
-If its grey, the clipping indicators are turned off.
+If they are grey, the clipping indicators are turned off.
 (The first image).
 If the triangles are white, clipping is turned on. (the second image).

-Then, while moving sliders on the right hand panel – such as exposure, contrast, highlights, shadows, whites or black, blue or red ovelay will appear if some areas of an image become or too bright or too dark.
-This tells you, that you’ve gone to the extreme and those parts of the image has lost its data.
+Then, while moving sliders on the right-hand panel – such as exposure, contrast, highlights, shadows, whites or black, blue or red overlay will appear in some areas of an image become or too bright (pure whites) or too dark (pure blacks).
+This tells you, that you’ve gone to the extreme and those parts of the image have lost their data.
+Such an area doesn’t have any texture.
+It’s just pure white or pure black area.
 As a result of this, you will affect the quality of the final image.

 When clipping indicators are not active, you can adjust the sliders without being warned to go over the limit.

-On the images below, you can see the example of how clipping indicators detects the lack of the data of the image.
-The first image shows we have lost the data in the black area, the second image shows the whites.
+On the images below, you can see the example of how clipping indicators detect the lack of the data of the image.
+The first image shows we have lost the data in the blue area, the second image shows that we have gone to the extremes and these red areas are pure whites.